The term ‘flexible working’ is broad, encompassing remote working, job sharing, part-time hours and temporary contracts

 Businesses that already offer this kind of flexible working to their staff confirm that home-based employees are more productive, motivated and engaged.
 Absence and staff turnover is often reduced and without a fixed geographical location they are able to hire and retain the best candidates, no matter where they live.
 If this means that physical office space can be minimised, direct savings on overheads like rent, rates and utilities are added into the mix too.

 The shift towards flexible and remote working would not have been possible without recent advances in communications technology.
 In order for employees to perform effectively outside the traditional office environment, they need a mobile toolset that allows them to remain connected and reachable wherever they are – and herein lies a key consideration for employers.

 As a minimum, remote or homeworkers require a mobile phone, a computer, a reliable internet connection, access to emails and a suitable workspace with the correct furniture.
 Ideally, their equipment should also enable them to remain as productive and as responsive as they would normally be at the office; this might mean they need access to the company phone system.

-Installing phone lines and hardware at every remote worker’s home is unfeasible, even for the largest companies, but a cloud-based communications package that delivers voice calling, fax, voicemail, instant messaging and conferencing services over the internet has the same (if not greater) capability to link everyone together in a virtual office space.
-With VoIP technology and a smartphone, PC, laptop or tablet any surface becomes an extension of head office, so employees can stay connected and work productively wherever they are.
+Installing phone lines and hardware at every remote worker’s home is not feasible, even for the largest companies, but a cloud phone system that delivers free voice calling, voicemail, instant messaging and conferencing services over the internet has the same (if not greater) capability to link everyone together in a virtual office environment.
+With VoIP technology and a smartphone, PC, laptop or tablet any location becomes an extension of head office, so employees can stay connected and work productively wherever they are.
 For organisations seriously considering remote working as part-and-parcel of the way they do business, VoIP is difficult to ignore.